Slowcyber13/Multi-Password-Strength-Checker/README.md

 Weak passwords remain a major security vulnerability, compromising personal and organizational data.
 Users often create insecure passwords due to poor awareness.
 This tool will automate password strength evaluation and suggest improvements, helping users adopt stronger passwords.

 ## Expected Outcomes and Deliverables
-- **Deliverable 1**: A Python-based password strength checker that evaluates multiple passwords in a single run.
+- Deliverable 1: A Python-based password strength checker that evaluates multiple passwords in a single run.
-- **Deliverable 2**: Well-documented code with a README guide, hosted on a GitHub repository.
+- Deliverable 2: Well-documented code with a README guide, hosted on a GitHub repository.
-- **Deliverable 3**: A demonstration video showing the tool’s usage and functionality, included with the final submission.
+- Deliverable 3: A demonstration video showing the tool’s usage and functionality, included with the final submission.

 ## Timeline
 | Task                              | Deliverable                                | Timeline   |